 A practice integral to various forms of religious service is the burning of incense using charcoal.
 This has unintentionally caused harm to individuals with invisible disabilities.
 Both of these can cause a variety of breathing difficulties which can compromise service experiences and overall health.
 Those affected could feel excluded from services including traditional use of incense.

-● Solution is implemented into the services where traditional incense is currently used, including major holidays and festivals.
+● The solution is implemented into the services where traditional incense is currently used, including major holidays and festivals.

 ● This still allows for a minority of services where traditional incense can still be used.
 This would be clearly communicated to all community members.